 Another good thing to note is that these tints won't leave a nasty white rim around the inner lips like some lip balms are guilty of.

-The so called "sleek" packaging is nothing more than a slim grey tube with a fancy swivel up slant tip applicator.
+But on account of the creamy formula, I have to be very careful of leaving these lip balms out in a sunny area or car because they will melt.
+It happened once but I was able to salvage the lip balm (pop it in the freezer!).The so called "sleek" packaging is nothing more than a slim grey tube with a fancy swivel up slant tip applicator.
 Carmex added a color strip on the middle of the tube that indicates which color the tint is rather than have a small sticker with an unreadable font on the bottom; nice touch.

 The scent is also harmless; similar to vanilla ice cream or cupcake batter but less sickly.